Napuh/ROS-ubuntu20-install/README.md

 # ROS Ubuntu 20 install
-Quick script to install ROS Noetic into Ubuntu 20 and Ubuntu 20 based operating systems.
+Quick script to install ROS Noetic into Ubuntu 20.04 and Ubuntu 20.04 based operating systems.
 Right now, it works in Pop!
-OS 20.04
+OS 20.04 and Ubuntu 20.04.
+This script will *NOT* work in 20.10 based distros.

 ## How to run
 ```bash